kHarshit/kHarshit.github.io/_posts/2019-03-15-quick-intro-to-object-detection.md

 This method treats object detection as a classification problem.
 The sliding window deals with sliding the window through the image and passing the cropped image to a convolutional neural network and classifying it as object or background.

-The problem with this approach is that it's needed to apply CNN to a huge number of windows.
+The problem with this approach is that it's needed to apply CNN to a huge number of windows of diverse scale and aspect ratio.

 ## Region proposals